Kbitt/vuex-typekit/README.md

 )
 ```

 `createModule` takes all of our interfaces and requires implementations for each mutation/action/getter.
 The payloads of mutations and actions are all inferred from the interfaces, so they do not need to be explicitly declared again.

-In the actions, we have typed versions of `commit` and `dispatch` accessible via `commit.typed` and `dispatch.typed`, and `getters`/`rootGetters` are fully typed (if interfaces for those are provided), so they only accept valid mutation/action type names for the local module, and only accept the correct type of payload (or no payload).
-Typed access to the store root or to submodules are accessible via `(commit|dispatch).root<T>(namespace?: string).typed` and `(commit|dispatch).sub<T>(namespace: string).typed` Calling `commit` and `dispatch` still works like normal untyped calls.
-You can also create separate mutation trees, action trees, etc., with the matching `createMutations`, `createActions`, etc., functions, allowing you to create them separately from your module.
+## Implicitly Typed Mutations and Actions

+A couple things to note here: for all of our mutations and actions, we don't need to manually annotate the types of our payloads (unless we really want to).
+They're already defined in our interfaces and carried over.

+## The Typed Action Context

+We have a special `ActionContext` in our actions when we use `createModule` (or `createActions`).
+We can call `commit` and `dispatch` like normal, but we now have access special typed versions via `commit.typed` and `dispatch.typed`.
+The syntax for these is the same, but only valid mutation/action names (from our interfaces) are allowed, and they require the correct payload.
+Furthermore, we can also gain typed access to other modules by calling `(dispatch|commit).root` and `(dispatch|commit).sub`, to reach out to the root module, or into sub modules (respectively).
+We can call these like `dispatch.sub<SubActions>('sub').typed('someSubAction')`, where SubActions is an interface for a sub module locally namespaced as `'sub'`, which has an action called `'someSubAction'`.

 ## Hooks for composition-api